-Amongst Canadian historians attention has naturally been focused upon the Royal Visit to Canada rather than to the USA.
-The main book on the Canadian dimension of the Royal Tour-as it was also known-is largely concerned with the domestic aspects of the visit.
-The same is true of a contemporary account by a British journalist who covered the Royal Visit.
-There has also been some analysis of the diplomatic impact of the Royal Visit to Canada and the Canadian decision for war in September 1939, especially by C P Stacey.
-British and American historians have tended to concentrate on the American part of the Royal Visit which has been mentioned in a number of the main works covering Anglo-American relations in the 1930s.
-The Royal Visit to the USA has also been the subject of several articles.
-Philip Cantelon has given a detailed account of the visit while Benjamin Rhodes has looked at the significance of the visit from the British perspective and David Reynolds from the American point of view.
-Most recently, Peter Bell has examined the fears of the British Foreign Office in the lead up to the visit, given the sensitivity of Anglo-American relations at the time.
-But none of these works has paid much attention to the role of Mackenzie King regarding the Royal Visit to America.
+Historians have given very little credit to Mackenzie King for what proved to be a highly significant and successful event.
+Amongst Canadian historians' attention has naturally been focused upon the royal visit to Canada rather than to the USA.
+The main book on the Canadian dimension of the royal tour-as it was also known-is largely concerned with the domestic aspects of the visit rather than its international significance (MacDonnell 1989).
+The same is true of two contemporary account by a British journalists who covered the royal visit to both Canada and the United States (Gordon 1939; Young 1939).
+More recently, another British author and journalist, Peter Conradi, has written a book on the visit which mentions Mackenzie King but does not examine his role in it to any extent, focusing instead on the relationship between FDR and George VI (Conradi 2013).
+There has been some analysis of the diplomatic impact of the royal visit to Canada and the Canadian decision for war in September 1939 (e.g. Stacey 1981).
+British and American historians have tended to concentrate on the American part of the royal visit which has been mentioned in a number of the main works examining Anglo-American relations in the 1930s but not primarily from a Canadian perspective (e.g. McCulloch 2021: 211-228; McKercher 1999: 268-269; Rock 1988: 189-192; Reynolds 1981: 43).

+The royal visit to the USA has also been the subject of several articles.
+Philip Cantelon has given a detailed account of the visit while Benjamin Rhodes has looked at the significance of the visit from the British perspective and David Reynolds from the American point of view (Cantelon 1967; Rhodes 1978; Reynolds 1981).
+More recently, Gaynor Johnson has examined British preparations for the royal visit and discussed the perspective of the British Foreign Office as to whether Mackenzie King should be designated as the King and Queen's

+Minister in Attendance, but an evaluation of his contribution to the success of the visit does not fall within the scope of her article (Johnson 2021).
+Peter Bell has examined the fears of the British Foreign Office in the lead up to the visit, given the sensitivity of Anglo-American relations at the time (Bell 2002).
+But none of these works has paid much attention to the role of Mackenzie King before and during the royal visit to America and his contribution to its success.